 The turnover approach is commonly used for valuing professional practices such as those of accountants, solicitors and architects who charge fees, and where a profit-based approach is less appropriate.

 Again, a multiplier is applied to the professional fees, and being subjective, can range from 0.5 to 2.5 depending on the type of clients in each practice, and levels of business growth.

 As you can see, valuing goodwill is not a straightforward process and can be the subject of controversy when selling a business.
 In practice, the simplified example methods discussed above can be complicated by various elements within individual businesses, with high levels of subjectivity adding further capacity for contention.

 If you’re thinking of selling your business, and would like more detailed information on how to value goodwill, our experts at Selling My Business will provide the guidance you need.
-Contact our team of experts to arrange a free initial same-day meeting.
+Contact our team of experts today.